sarahmclo/colourway/README.md

 ![Colour Palette](docs/images/logo/AdobeColor-color-theme_colourway.webp)

 - **Logo**
-The Colourway logo for this site was created in Adobe Illustrator/Photoshop and a starting point for the overall lookk of the website.
+The Colourway logo was created in Adobe Illustrator/Photoshop and a starting point for the clean look of the website.

 ![Colour Logo](docs/images/logo/colourway-logo-rm.webp)